michelp/hillisp/README.md

 ### (+ x y)

-Add 'x' and 'y', may be integers or xectors.
+Add 'x' and 'y', may be numbers or xectors.

 ### (+= x y)

-In-place add 'x' and 'y' storing the result in 'x', may be integers or xectors.
+In-place add 'x' and 'y' storing the result in 'x', may be numbers or xectors.

 ### (- x y)

-Subtract 'y' from 'x', may be integers or xectors.
+Subtract 'y' from 'x', may be numbers or xectors.

 ### (-= x y)